SAINT LOUIS - BORDEAUX, a 6-passenger deluxe barge, cruises near Bordeaux on the Canal de Garonne, Southwest France

 - Explore the picturesque village of Serignac

-- Visit a barrel maker and later, enjoy a tasting of the fine Armagnac spirit tasting at a local distillery
+- A tasting of the fine Armagnac spirit tasting at a local distillery

 - Have leisure time to walk or bike along the towpath